Discovering Agadir: Your Ultimate Travel Guide to Morocco's Coastal Gem

 - Head to The Memorial Museum to learn more about the city's history, including the devastating 1960 earthquake.

-- In the afternoon, take a tour of the city's street art scene.
+- In the afternoon, tour the city's street art scene.
 Agadir is known for its vibrant murals and graffiti, which can be found throughout the city.
-You can either explore on your own or join a guided tour to learn more about the artists and their work.
+You can explore independently or join a guided tour to learn more about the artists and their work.

 - Visit the Amazigh Heritage Museum to learn about the Berber culture and heritage.
 The museum houses a collection of artifacts, textiles, and traditional crafts that showcase the rich history of the Berber people.